 Effective snow management starts long before the first snowfall.
 Supreme Lawn & Landscaping conducts pre-season site inspections to document hazards, identify traffic flow, map snow storage locations, and ensure equipment compatibility.
 This proactive approach minimizes disruptions and protects your infrastructure.
 Book your pre-season site inspection before peak storm activity begins.

-During those pre-season walks, we’re also on the lookout for anything that could cause trouble.
-Think curbs that are a bit worn, landscaping features that might be hard to see once covered in snow, or even uneven pavement.
-We’ll mark these areas, either with temporary stakes or by making notes on our maps.
-This way, our drivers know exactly where to be careful.
+During pre-season walks, we look for anything that could cause trouble — worn curbs, landscaping features that might be hard to see once covered in snow, or uneven pavement.
+We mark these areas with temporary stakes or detailed notes on our maps, so our drivers know exactly where to be careful.
 It’s all about preventing damage to your property and keeping everyone safe.
-We want to make sure that when we’re clearing snow, we’re not creating new problems.

 Nobody wants to be left guessing when the plows will show up.
-That’s why we work with you to set clear expectations right from the start.
-What amount of snow triggers a service call?
-What areas of the lot are prioritized?
-What’s the plan for ongoing clearing during a long storm?
-Having these details ironed out in a commercial snow removal contract means everyone is on the same page.
-It helps us provide consistent service and helps you know what to expect, no matter the weather.
-It’s about having a plan that works for your business throughout the winter months.
+We work with you to set clear expectations from the start: what amount of snow triggers a service call, which areas of the lot are prioritized, and what the plan is for ongoing clearing during a long storm.
+Having these details in a commercial snow removal contract keeps everyone on the same page throughout the winter months.

 When the snow starts falling, it’s not just about driving a truck around.
-Effective parking lot plowing is a skill, a mix of strategy and precision.
-We’re talking about getting the job done right, fast, and without causing more problems.
-It’s about making sure your business stays open and accessible, no matter what winter throws at you.
+Effective parking lot plowing is a mix of strategy and precision — getting the job done right, fast, and without causing new problems, so your business stays open no matter what winter throws at you.

 Back Dragging Snow Away From Structures

-Once the areas near buildings are clear, we move to the main part of the lot.
-This is where “windrowing” comes in.
-Think of it like making long, neat rows of snow.
-We usually start in the middle of the lot and push the snow outwards, creating these continuous rows that we can then move to designated piling spots.
-For bigger lots, using an angle plow with wings is a real game-changer.
-It lets us take wider passes, moving more snow with each trip.
-This method is all about efficiency, making sure we cover the whole area without leaving much behind.
-It’s a systematic approach that helps us manage even heavy snowfalls effectively.
+Once the areas near buildings are clear, we move to the main lot using “windrowing” — pushing snow into long, neat rows that we then move to designated piling spots.
+For bigger lots, an angle plow with wings lets us take wider passes and move more snow per trip.
+It’s a systematic approach that keeps even heavy snowfalls under control.

-Using the right tools makes a huge difference.
-We’re not just using any old plow.
-For large parking areas, an angle plow with wings can seriously speed things up, sometimes by as much as 50% compared to a standard plow.
-This means we can clear your lot faster and more thoroughly.
-We also pay attention to things like wind direction when we’re piling snow, trying to place it where it’s less likely to blow back onto cleared areas.
-It’s all about smart planning and using equipment that’s up to the task.
-If you’re looking for reliable commercial snow plowing, having the right gear is key.
+The right tools make a real difference.
+For large parking areas, an angle plow with wings can speed things up by as much as 50% compared to a standard plow, clearing your lot faster and more thoroughly.
+We also factor in wind direction when piling snow, placing it where it’s less likely to blow back onto cleared areas — smart planning paired with the right equipment.

 Here’s a quick rundown of our plowing approach: